carlosjennings1991/Credit_Risk_Analysis/README.md

 We can see from the above analyses that resampling improves the predictions slightly and the modified classifiers improve the predictions quite noticeably.
 However, the best performer, AdaBoost, still has an 8% default rate.
 8% is still high enough to cause a bank to collapse, or compensate by charging high interest rates.

 The one option we haven't explored is a comination of resampling AND advanced classification.
 If a combination of the two, for instance SMOTEENN and AdaBoost can lower the false negatives to under 2% then it could be used in the real world.

+Another option would be adding variables to the source file, such as employment type and industry.
+In regards to employment type, I mean 10-99 self-employed, salaried or hourly.
+Self employed people can have a very high income one year and a very low income the next regardless of title, whereas salaried workers can reasonably expect a more steady income.

+As for the industry variable, I mean the industry in which each loan applicant works.
+For instance, those working in the legal or architectural professions, which have a lot of prestige, have a surprisingly low income have been shedding jobs in recent years.